fboerncke/alexa-time-api-abuse/README.md

             "text": "Phases of the moon with Emojis: ${moonAnimation[(Time.milliseconds(localTime/300)) % 8]}" },

-You can see a binding for an array of emoji showing different moon phases characters to the the name "moonAnimation.
-Within the line "text" there is an expression "${moonAnimation[(Time.milliseconds(localTime/300)) % 8]}" which does all the work.
-The expression "%8" makes sure that the index does not run out of bounds.
-The part "localTime/300" triggers the speed of the animation.
+You can see a binding for an array of emoji characters showing different moon phases to the the name "moonAnimation.
+Within the line "text" there is an expression "${moonAnimation[(Time.milliseconds(localTime/300)) % 8]}" which does **all the work**.
+The expression "%8" makes sure that the index does not run **out of bounds**.
+The part "localTime/300" triggers the **speed of the animation**.
 Careful readers will notice that the animation might not run fluently when the size of the array does not match the numbers of milliseconds in a second.
 In practice I found this effect barely noticable.

 ## Where can I see this running?

 I put a number of ideas together into one APL to show what I am talking about.
-You will find a lot of snippets in the code which you might want to use for your own purposes.
+You will find a lot of **snippets** in the code which you might want to **use for your own purposes**.
 Feel free to do so!

-The code will execute right within the APL Authoring tool (https://developer.amazon.com/alexa/console/ask/displays#/resource/):
+The code will execute right within the **APL Authoring tool** (https://developer.amazon.com/alexa/console/ask/displays#/resource/):

 After having called aboce link:
 - Use the "Start from Scratch" option